“Even a breach of contract has a legal remedy. But a breach of trust…has no remedy.” -Rhea

 What is a Trust?

 “Trust” is a word that holds a lot of meaning: trust in family, trust in friends, even trust in self.
 To trust another person is to be able to rely on them in times of need, regardless of the circumstances.
-In a similar way, a legal trust is created when the property of one person is transferred to the care of a third-party for the benefit of another person.
+In a similar way, legal living trusts are created when the property of one person is transferred to the care of a third-party for the benefit of another person.
 The legal system and the person who created the trust is “trusting” that third-party with the care of their property, regardless of the circumstance they find themselves in.
-The legal jargon of trusts in Louisiana can be tricky but breaking down the definitions of each aspect can help you better understand what a trust is and how it can help you.
+The legal jargon of trusts in Louisiana can be tricky but breaking down the definitions of each aspect can help you better understand what living trusts are and how it can help you.

 The settlor, according to the Louisiana Trust Code, is defined as “a person who creates a trust.”
 The trust deed is the legal document created based on this relationship/agreement.